Insurers Call for Compulsory Third Party Car Insurance

-The earnings of South Africa’s five largest short term insurers decreased by 12 percent in 2013 due largely to weather-related claims.
+The earnings of South Africa’s five largest short term insurers decreased by 12 percent in 2013.
+That was due largely to weather-related claims.

 Dombo warned that the profitability of the industry could be dampened due to motor insurance claims from accidents where one party does not have third party car insurance.